AirPods: 3rd generation

 Apple announced the third generation AirPods on October 18, 2021.
 They feature an external redesign with shorter stems, similar to AirPods Pro, and use similar force-touch controls.
 They include support for spatial audio and Dolby Atmos, IPX4 water resistance, ear detection and a case supporting MagSafe charging.
 Apple claims increased battery life, with AirPods lasting six hours and the charging case providing up to 30 hours.
 Preorders of the third-generation AirPods began on October 18, 2021.
-The third-generation AirPods were released on October 26, 2021, and are priced at $179.
+The third-generation AirPods were released on October 26, 2021, and were priced at $179.
 In September 2022, Apple released a $169 variant with a charging case lacking Qi and MagSafe charging compatibility.

 The model numbers for the third-generation AirPods are A2565 and A2564.